Implement custom integrations

 Connect ValidMind to third-party systems that aren’t supported out of the box by building custom integrations using our reference API.

-How custom integrations work
+How do custom integrations work?

 To create a custom integration, you build a service that implements the reference API endpoints: